-Zoning for Compact Housing
+Zoning for a Diverse Housing Stock

 Often a development site can absorb higher density than is allowed by right or provided for by special permit.
 Given the preference of many young people and families, or baby boomers who want to downsize, a market for this kind of housing exists in many places in Massachusetts, especially in Greater Boston.
 Demand may come from older, long-term residents who want to stay in the community or those for whom location is the primary concern.
-Provisions in zoning and subdivision regulations for accommodating multi-family or clustered units can enhance housing affordability, accommodate greater diversity of needs, encourage more revenue-balanced growth, and improve land use.
+Provisions in zoning and subdivision regulations for accommodating multi-family homes can enhance housing affordability, accommodate greater diversity of needs, encourage more revenue-balanced growth, and improve land use.
 Cluster zoning, open space residential design, planned residential developments and conservation subdivisions represent various forms of flexible zoning that can be used to increase the community’s affordable housing stock.

-Higher densities can be achieved as a matter of right or by special permit in accordance with the state’s Zoning Act.
+Creating a community with a variety of housing types, sizes, and locations can be achieved as a matter of right or by special permit in accordance with the state’s Zoning Act.
 Options include:

 - allowing new residential and mixed-use developments with alternative site patterns (e.g., flexible development or clustering) and/or a variety of housing types (e.g., detached single-family, townhouse, duplex, garden apartment)